mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

     """
 ```

-This system message is located in app > backend > approaches > chatreadretrieveread.py
+This system message is located in `app > backend > approaches > chatreadretrieveread.py` and you can modify it and then deploy the application code to change how the system works.

 You'll notice that it references other strings, some of which include:

-- systemPersona: This is the system personal configured via the GUI.
+- **systemPersona**: This is the system personal configured via the GUI.
-- userPersona: This is the user personal configured via the GUI.
+- **userPersona**: This is the user personal configured via the GUI.
-- response_length_prompt: This will resolve to one of the three following prompts, depending on what was selected in the GUI.
+- **response_length_prompt**: This will resolve to one of the three following prompts, depending on what was selected in the GUI.
 The code for this is located near the bottom of the chatreadretrieveread.py file, in the get_response_length_prompt_text() function.
-   - Please provide a succinct answer.
-This means that your answer should be no more than 1024 tokens long.
+   - Please provide a **succinct** answer.
+This means that your answer should be no more than **1024** tokens long.
-   - Please provide a standard answer.
-This means that your answer should be no more than 2048 tokens long.
+   - Please provide a **standard** answer.
+This means that your answer should be no more than **2048** tokens long.
-   - Please provide a thorough answer.
-This means that your answer should be no more than 3072 tokens long.
+   - Please provide a **thorough** answer.
+This means that your answer should be no more than **3072** tokens long.
-- query_term_language: The language the system is configured to use (default is English).
+- **query_term_language**: The language the system is configured to use (default is English).
-- follow_up_questions_prompt: This will be the content of the follow_up_questions_prompt_content variable, if suggest_followup_questions is set to true.
+- **follow_up_questions_prompt**: This will be the content of the follow_up_questions_prompt_content variable, if suggest_followup_questions is set to true.

 There is also a query_prompt_template defined in the file, which is used for subsequent queries to maintain chain of thought: